antonmihaylov/php-laravel-docker-starter/README.md

 - Dockerfiles for development tools:
   - php, artisan, composer, laravel, npm
 - Docker-compose configuration for setting up a network of:
-  - a nginx server, serving by default content in src/public/
+  - a nginx server, serving by default content from the {PATH_TO_APP}/public/
-  - the php application (located in src/)
+  - the php application
   - a database, currently configured to Postgres
-  - the development tools - artisan, composer, npm, laravel
+  - development tools - artisan, composer, npm, laravel
- - A build script (./d) for most commong commands
+ - A build script (./d) for the most common commands

-With having all of the devopment tools containerized you can have a clean development environment, where you don't need to install any of them on your machine.
+With having all the development tools containerized you can have a clean development environment, where you don't need to install any of them on your machine.
 That allows for very easy workfolow between several different machines and minimises conflicts when working with multiple projects

 # How to use:
-- Clone the repo
+- Clone the repo (usually in a folder inside your root app folder, e.g. my-app/php-laravel-docker-starter)
+- cd into the folder
     - Note: to use the "./d" script you must give it exec permission using "chmod +x ./d"
+    - Note 2: if you're on linux you can create a link from your app root to the ./d file, so that you can call it from the app root.
+While in your app root call `ln php-laravel-docker-starter/d`
 - Build the docker images:
   `docker-compose build`  or `./d build)`
+- Set your variables in .env:
+    - APP_NAME - this is the name of your app.
+Will be used to name the docker containers
+    - PATH_TO_APP - an absolute or relative path to your app root
 - To test it you can:
-    - add an simple index.html file in src/public/.
+    - add an simple index.html file in {PATH_TO_APP}/public/
     (If you're having problems refer to the Troubleshooting section) OR
     - create a laravel app with `./d new laravel`
+    - Note that all containers have their workdir set to the PATH_TO_APP

 - Run the containers:
     `docker-compose up -d` or `./d up`